andeewarren/BookNook-library/README.md

   <h1>BookNook Personal Library</h1>

   <p>
-    A great web app for keeping track of the books you won and want to read!
+    A great web app for keeping track of the books you own and want to read!
   </p>